 The Rolls-Royce Power Systems Group, its Board of Management, executives and employees shall comply with the principles laid out in this Declaration of Principle on the Human Rights Strategy and with all other legal requirements that affect the conduct of their business.
 We expect the same from our direct suppliers.
-In particular, they shall use their best efforts to not violate human- and environmental rights.
+In particular, they shall use their best efforts to not violate any of the prohibitions set forth in section 2 of the German Act on Corporate Due Diligence in Supply Chains.

-In our own operations and those of our subsidiaries we are striving to continuously improve and enhance the protection of human and environmental rights providing a safe and healthy environment to our workers.
+In our own operations and those of our subsidiaries we are striving to continuously improve and enhance the protection of human and environmental rights providing a safe and healthy environment to our workers and close-by communities.
 All our group employees must adhere to our policies that guide adherence to our commitments.
 Adherence to and enforcement of our policies is reviewed by internal controls.
 Regarding our direct suppliers, we expect our suppliers to comply with our Global Supplier Code of Conduct.
 On a risk-basis, we withhold the right to request additional information and assurance on their efforts to fulfil their due diligence requirements in relation to human and environmental rights.
 Where we identify specific risks within the supplier operations or if we identify the regulatory environment in the operating countries of our suppliers as insufficient to enforce the necessary level of protection of human and environmental rights, we will require the implementation of specific preventive measures.
 In addition, Rolls-Royce Power Systems Group's direct suppliers shall require any subcontractors and/or sub-suppliers to comply with these obligations to the same extent and to pass on the same obligations to their subcontractors and suppliers.
 This statement has been made in accordance with section 6 paragraph 2 of the German Act on Corporate Due Diligence in Supply Chains.

-This statement was approved at the Board of Management meeting on 12 December 2023, and has been signed by the Board of Rolls-Royce Power Systems and Rolls-Royce Solutions.
+This statement was approved at the Board of Management meeting on 16 December 2022, and has been signed by the Board of Rolls-Royce Power Systems and Rolls-Royce Solutions.